 Devourer - Across the Empty Plains

-Hailing from Sweden, the cold black metal, band Devourer's latest release is entitled "Across the Empty Plains" and it continues the frigid onslaught.
+Hailing from Sweden, the cold black metal, one-man band Devourer's latest release is entitled "Across the Empty Plains" and it continues the frigid onslaught.
 The second full-length album from Devourer, this album showcases an evolution in style.

 One of the great things about the internet, aside from being able to view funny cat pictures at 3am on the toilet is that it allows bands to independently release music much easier than in the past.
 Sites like Bandcamp make this process even easier and facilitate the discovery of new music that otherwise would be relegated to the oft-forgotten underground.